 Dr. Sours joined the Huntingdon College faculty in 2013, having previously taught at King’s College and Southwestern College.
 She holds the PhD from Duke University, where she wrote on suffering and bioethics under Stanley Hauerwas.
-She is also a Licensed Local Pastor in the United Methodist Church (Susquehanna Annual Conference), appointed to serve the church in extension ministry here at Huntingdon after previously serving as pastor of a church in Pennsylvania.
-She is married to Dr. Steven Sours.
+Her research interests include bioethics, scriptural ethics, academic integrity, and courtesy.